-Section 1.08 Use of Gaming Revenue.

-- (a) Net Revenues from any form of Gaming authorized under this Ordinance shall be used only for the following purposes: to fund Tribal government operations and programs; to provide for the general welfare of the Tribe and its members; to promote Tribal economic development; to make donations to charitable organizations; or to help fund operations of local government agencies. - (b) The Tribe shall make per capita payments of 50% of net revenues to Tribal members from both Class II and Class III gaming and it shall authorize such payments only pursuant to Tribal Ordinance No. 582 (1995) which was submitted to and approved by the Secretary pursuant to 25 U.S.C. §2710(b)(3). - Section 1.09 Unauthorized Gaming.
-Any person who commits any act of unauthorized Gaming on the Reservation or any other Tribal land shall be guilty of a crime and shall be prosecuted in Tribal Court or any other court of competent jurisdiction. - Section 1.10 Conduct of Games.
+Section 1.09 Use of Gaming Revenue.
+Net Revenues received by the Tribe from any form of Gaming authorized under this Ordinance shall be used only for the following purposes: to fund Tribal government operations and programs; to provide for the general welfare of the Tribe and its members; to promote Tribal economic development; to make donations to charitable organizations; or to help fund operations of local government agencies.

+Section 1.10 Unauthorized Gaming.
+Any person who commits any act of unauthorized Gaming on the Reservation or any other Tribal land shall be guilty of a crime and shall be prosecuted in Tribal Court or any other court of competent jurisdiction.

+Section 1.11 Conduct of Games.
 All Gaming shall be conducted by persons duly Licensed by the Commission.
-No Person licensed by the Commission shall engage in, conduct or condone any Gaming that is not conducted in accordance with such Rules governing the conduct of games as may be promulgated by the Commission under this Ordinance. - Section 1.11 Applicability of Ordinance.
+No Person licensed by the Commission shall engage in, conduct or condone any

+Gaming that is not conducted in accordance with such Rules governing the conduct of games as may be promulgated by the Commission under this Ordinance.

+Section 1.12 Applicability of Ordinance.
 Unless specifically indicated otherwise, all provisions of this Ordinance shall apply to both Class II Gaming and Class III Gaming including, but not limited to, all licensing and background investigation procedures.

-CHAPTER II

-ESTABLISHMENT, ADMINISTRATION AND POWERS OF COMMISSION
+CHAPTER II ESTABLISHMENT, ADMINISTRATION AND POWERS OF COMMISSION